 Like a puppy that’s eaten all the socks, with doe-eyes I just tried and tried again to make her happy and keep the friendship going.
 My refusal to gage that this person was no longer a positive presence in my life and actually, was really the source of a lot of sadness.
 As time went on the friendship frayed further, and without intervention, had a sad and destructive end.
 After moving out, we spoke once, and that was the death of the friendship.

-Lessons learned from friendship problems
+Lessons learned from toxic friends

 Now, years down the line, I learnt a valuable lesson from this experience.
 And indeed, the same situation has, of course, presented itself.
 I now can acknowledge and understand: friendships fluctuate, evolve and change throughout our lives.
 We will have wonderful friends in our lives that colour and punctuate that period of our life, a BF that you can’t imagine life without.
 Occasionally, these relationships do evolve and change, and that’s because we can also change.